slashbyte/ChessComputer-Source/pi-image/README.md

 * Added adafruit readonly-fs script

 ### Setup
 Flash the SD card with the pi image using Etcher or something similar.

+### Wifi
-Once thats done, open up "wpa_supplicant.conf" and edit it for your home wifi network.
+Open up "wpa_supplicant.conf" and edit it for your home wifi network.
 ```
 network={
    ssid="WIFI"